 Key Takeaways

-The Two-Circle Model — overlap between your skills AND what the market will pay for.
+The two-circle model: overlap between skills AND what the market will pay for.
 "Follow your passion" alone is incomplete

-Six categories that actually work for non-technical solopreneurs — information products, services, ecommerce, community, curation, specialized SaaS
+Six categories that work for non-technical solopreneurs: information products, services, ecommerce, SaaS, royalty income, curation

 FAQ

-What if I have zero ideas instead of too many?
+What if I have zero solopreneur ideas instead of too many?

-Start with the "hidden skill set" exercise.
-Write down your current or most recent job title.
-Under it, list everything you actually do day-to-day — not the job description, the real tasks.
+Run the hidden skill set exercise.
+Write down your current job title.
+Under it, list everything you actually do day-to-day, not the job description, the real tasks.
 Half of those are transferable skills that could be packaged into a business.
 Communicate complex things?
 Course creator, technical writer, consultant.
 Handle client relationships?
 Account manager as a service, boutique agency.
 The ideas often hide inside the role you already do.

-How do I know if my idea is "big enough"?
+How do I know if my solopreneur idea is "big enough"?

 Cheap test: search for your niche term on Google and scroll through the ads.
 Ads mean advertisers are willing to pay to reach this audience, which means there's money.
 No ads = either too small or not commercial.
 A more expensive test: check keyword search volume using a tool like DataForSEO or Ahrefs.
 Anything with 500+ monthly searches on a commercial keyword has real potential.

 No. Serial, not parallel.
-Testing two ideas at once means you're doing a bad job of both.
+Testing two ideas at once means doing a bad job of both.
 Pick the one you'd most regret not testing, give it a clean 30-day sprint, and kill it or commit to another 90 days.
-Parallel testing is what keeps you stuck in your notes app for three months.
+Parallel testing is what keeps people stuck in their notes app for three months.

-What if my idea needs code and I don't code?
+What if my solopreneur idea needs code and I don't code?

-Three options: (1) outsource the v1 on Upwork or a no-code platform ($2K-$10K typically gets you a working MVP), (2) find a technical co-founder — though be careful with equity splits, (3) start with a non-code version of the business (a manual service, a newsletter, a consulting practice) and fund the code build from revenue later.
+Three classic options: (1) outsource the v1 on Upwork or a no-code platform ($2K-$10K typically gets you a working MVP), (2) find a technical co-founder, though be careful with equity splits, (3) start with a non-code version of the business (a manual service, a newsletter, a consulting practice) and fund the code build from revenue later.
 Crew/Unsplash did #3.
 So did CDBaby.

 How much should I save before quitting my job?

-The common rule is six months of your real monthly expenses.
-I'd add: plus at least one paying customer on the new thing.
-Six months of savings without revenue buys you a long job-hunt, not a business.
-Six months of savings and a first customer buys you a real ramp.
+The common rule: six months of real monthly expenses.
+Add: plus at least one paying customer on the new thing.
+Six months of savings without revenue buys a long job-hunt, not a business.
+Six months of savings and a first customer buys a real ramp.

 What's Next